 Other names: methylenetetrahydrofolate reductase mutation, C677T and A1298C, MTHFR DNA assay, MTHFR DNA testing, MTHFR gene variants, MTHFR gene polymorphisms 677T>C & 1298A>C mutations

 What is it used for?

-Why do I need an MTHFR mutation test?
+Why do I need an MTHFR gene test?

 - You had a blood test that showed higher than normal levels of homocysteine

-- A close relative was diagnosed with an MTHFR mutation
+- A close relative was diagnosed with an MTHFR gene change

-- You and/or close family members have a history of premature heart disease or blood vessel disorders
+- You and/or close family members have early heart or blood vessel disease

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.